KQM-git/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 **Example of New Notation:**

-> Kaeya’s E \(2B\) applies 2GU Cryo aura and is triggered by Fischl’s charged shot, applying 1GU Electro.
-Superconduct occurs, 1GU cryo aura remains, but the decay rate is still 1B\(6.0s per B\).
+> Kaeya’s E applies 2B Cryo aura and is triggered by Fischl’s charged shot, applying 1A Electro.
+Superconduct occurs, 0.75B cryo aura remains, and the decay rate is still 6.0s per B.

 ## Decay Rate